 Generally, we are satisfied with Bandzoogle design aspect.
 Yes, all the templates are subdivided into categories based on their principles and structure.
 This is a standard practice for other systems.
 The thing that impressed us a lot is how meticulously this is done.
 On the one hand, all the ready made templates can be called nice here, there is nothing technically advanced in them.
 However, they are created with high quality in mind (this concerns the general atmosphere, demo content, versatility) and the choice is actually stunning.

 Bandzoogle comes with a standard set of customer support options, including live chat, email support, FAQ, community forum.
+As soon as you register with the system or select a template, you’ll be offered a video guide on how to customize your website and work with the platform.
 The quality of tech support is decent here as well.
 Everything functions well, the forum is live, the FAQ section is quality.
 There are no obvious drawbacks here.
-There is nothing to add to this point as well.

 It’s worth mentioning that more expensive plans include all the features of the cheaper plans plus new ones.
 You have obviously noticed the benefits of the functionality list available in terms of the PRO Plan.
 This is the only plan that can help you get the most out of Bandzoogle functionality.
 By reading the list of services it offers, you realize what you are deprived of, if you choose one of the cheaper plans.
 That’s pretty bad as the difference is too notable here.